sensu/sensu-docs/content/sensu-core/2.0/reference/entities.md

 ### What is a proxy entity?

-Proxy entities (formerly known as proxy clients, "Just-in-time" or "JIT" clients) are dynamically created entities, added to the entity registry if an entity does not already exist for a check result.
+Proxy entities (formerly known as proxy clients, "Just-in-time" or "JIT" clients) are dynamically created entities, added to the entity store if an entity does not already exist for a check result.
 Proxy entity registration differs from keepalive-based registration because the registration event happens while processing a check result (not a keepalive message).
 Sensu proxy entities allow Sensu to monitor external resources (e.g. on systems and/or devices where a sensu-agent cannot be installed, such a network switches), using the defined check ProxyEntityID to create a proxy entity for the external resource.
 Once created, proxy entities work much in the same way as any other Sensu entity.

 ### Creating a proxy entity